If you've been working hard at French and are still circling the same problems

 What Changes in the First Month

-By the end of the first month — with that word — most learners can:
+By the end of the first month.
+For example with the word PRENDRE most learners can:

 • Order something and adjust it